Importing Used Salvage Vehicles Guatemala

 Import Duties and Taxes for U.S. Vehicles Imported into Guatemala

-As a participating member in the Central American Dominican Republic United States Free Trade Agreement, also known as CAFTA-DR, used vehicle imports from the United States had previously been duty- and tax-free.
-However, those duty and tax breaks were only set to last for a period of ten years, and they have recently expired.
+As a participating member in the Central American Dominican Republic United States Free Trade Agreement.
+Also known as CAFTA-DR, used vehicle imports from the United States were previously duty- and tax-free.
+However, those duty and tax breaks were only set to last for a period of ten years, and expiration was recent.

-For normal passenger vehicles that can carry five passengers or less, the customs duty is equal to 20% of the base value outlined above.
-For passenger vehicles that can carry six to nine passengers, the customs duty is 15% of the base value outlined above.
+Normal passenger vehicles that can carry five passengers or less have customs duty equal to 20% of the base value outlined above.
+For passenger vehicles that can carry six to nine passengers.
+The customs duty is 15% of the base value above.

 When it comes to calculating the VAT, things get a little more complex, as you’ll need to take the vehicle type into account: